Are Seed Oils Toxic? Dietitian Debunks Claims of Health Risk

 Neutral in flavor

-While oils like olive oil are robust in flavor and very tasty in a vinaigrette, you don’t always want a strong oil flavor in your dishes.
+While oils like olive oil are robust in flavor and very tasty in something like a vinaigrette, you don’t always want a strong oil flavor in your dishes.
 Oils like canola and sunflower are mild in flavor and won’t overpower the other flavors in your dishes.

 Bottom line - are seed oils healthy?